slinGitHub/CheckmateWeb/index.md

 This program is not replacing any functionality of XDrip+ which can be downloaded at [Jamorham's Page](https://jamorham.github.io).

 ### Acknowledgement
-I want to thank the Nightscout project, Jamorham, and PhilJay from MPAndroid for making this project possible and for improving my life as a diabetic to a degree which would be not possible with the commercialy available software.
+I want to thank A.S. for his great contributions and improvements of the features and checkmate code.
+The Nightscout project, Jamorham, and PhilJay from MPAndroid for making this project possible and for improving my life as a diabetic to a degree which would be not possible with the commercialy available software.

 ### Donations
 **This project can be supported by you!** If you would like to support this project's further development, feel free to donate.
 Your donation is highly appreciated (especially for all the coffee during programming) Thank you!